jisc-services/Public-Documentation/PublicationsRouter/api/v4/OutgoingNotification.md

     "postcode": "<Postal code>",
     "country": "<Country name>",
     "country_code": "<ISO 3166 country code - 2 character>",
-    "raw": "<Original or derived from other information in the object>" }
+    "raw": "<Original or derived from other fields in the object>" }
 ```